-Improvisational styles such as jazz, gypsy and New Age music.
+- Improvisational styles such as jazz and contemporary music.

-Sociological trends include more programs that reach at-risk children (e.g. efforts to provide programs for inner-city children or "latch-key" children) and string instruction for adult learners.
+Sociological trends include more programs that reach at-risk children (e.g. efforts to provide programs for inner-city children such as "El Sistema," and string instruction for adult learners.
 The following selected chronological lists of string class method books, music and articles illustrate changes and trends in string instruction.